per7inac1ousQ/image_generator/README.md

 That should enable a virtual environment for you to start working with

 * Install all necessary requirements by running:
-`python -m pip install requirements.txt`
+`python -m pip install -r requirements.txt`

 * You will need Nvidia CUDA drivers to run pytorch, you can find the installation [here](https://pytorch.org/get-started/locally/).
 Just make sure to choose Pip